 Further insight from a study published in 1996 that featured in the British Medical Journal also found that strong vibrant colors such as red, orange, and yellow-colored pills were associated with a perception of stimulant.

 Whereas colors such as blue and green were perceived as being a tranquilizer.

-The ELTE PPK Institute of Psychology based in Hungary have also recognized similar results regarding colors, branding, and characteristics which has provoked a debate regarding drug manufacturing called intelligent medicine designing.
+The ELTE PPK Institute of Psychology based in Hungary has also recognized similar results regarding colors, branding, and characteristics which has provoked a debate regarding drug manufacturing called intelligent medicine designing.

-Now it becomes apparent why so many supplements are wildly colored.
+Now it becomes apparent why so many dietary supplements are wildly colored.

 The color of the capsules you take may have a placebo effect on you and choosing the correct color for your product can help people associated with your product with a certain outcome.

 However, there can be health complications relating to colored capsules...

 Not all food coloring's are toxic, however, various studies have established that some synthetic coloring and dyes present an element of toxicity which has led some countries to ban the use of them.